JacobH140/PartnerGPT/README.md

 ## Creating Flashcards
 (Ensure the Anki add-on is installed first.)

 **On iOS.** The [iOS Shortcut](https://support.apple.com/guide/shortcuts/welcome/ios) provides translations and pinyin for Chinese or English input.
 These translations are just meant to be heuristics; they do not actually make it into the end card.
-Instead, the _input_ is uploaded to the learners PartnerGPT Google Sheet along with source and time of upload.
+Instead, the _input_ is uploaded to the learners PartnerGPT Google Sheet along with source of upload.
 After a small amount of time, the Anki add-on will make a flashcard for each word (and sometimes phrase) in the input for which it has not made a flashcard before.
 If the input is sufficiently long, it will use that sentence as the flashcard's example sentence.

 Accepted input methods are
 - Typed text